 We are encouraging people to stay informed about health matters directly with Victoria's COVID-19 lead agency DHHS.
-This is where the most up to date information can be found.
+This is where the most up to date information can be found including the current social restrictions.

 If you are a business owner and require information, please refer to our HRCC Business Support page or the Business Victoria website.